j624364/asca-rust/doc.md

 Segment length can be represented by either `ː` or `:`.
 A segment can be followed by multiple length markers, representing overlong segments.
 Alternatively, length can be represented by repetition of the segment (i.e. `si:m` can be `siim`).
 Identical segments that are separated by a syllable boundary are not considered one long segment.
 If a long segment falls at the end of a syllable, `;` can be used a shorthand to also close the syllable (i.e. `si:.tiŋ` can be `si;tiŋ`).

 #### Stress
 Primary stress can be represented by either `ˈ` or `'` and secondary stress by either `ˌ` or `,`.
 These are placed at the start of the syllable.
 The boundary marker can be omitted if followed by a stressed syllable (i.e. `ə'gəʊ` instead of `ə.'gəʊ`).
+Note that ejective consonants cannot be marked with a `'` as this will be interpreted as stress. `ʼ` must be used instead `i.e. /pʼ/`.

 #### Tone
 ASCA does not currently support tone diacritics or tone letters.
 Tone instead is represented by numbers following the syllable.
 As of yet, there are no rules regarding the meaning or syntax of these numbers; However, for demonstration we will follow the [Chinese convention](https://en.wikipedia.org/wiki/Tone_letter#Numerical_values), using numbers from 1 (lowest pitch) to 5 (highest pitch).
 As with stress, either a syllable or a segment can be matched or modified with tone.